SpellholdStudios/Lucy_the_Wyvern/README.md

 This mod is designed to work on the following Infinity Engine games: the original Baldur's Gate II (BG2 or just SoA) with or without the Throne of Bhaal (ToB) expansion, Baldur's Gate II: Enhanced Edition (BG2:EE), the conversion projects <a href="http://www.shsforums.net/forum/261-bgt-weidu/">Baldur's Gate Trilogy (BGT)</a> and <a href="https://github.com/K4thos/EET/releases">Enhanced Edition Trilogy (EET)</a>.

 This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 However, because this mod reassigns Lucy's DV, it will not be compatible with other mods that use this DV.
 As far as I know, there are none.
-The new DV is "*lucy*".
+The new DV is "*lucy2*".
 If you encounter any bugs, please <a href="www.shsforums.net/topic/33667-lucy-the-wyvern/">report them on the forum</a>!

 >Although it is not required for the Lucy the Wyvern mod to function properly, classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
 <div align="right"><a href="#top">Back to top</a></div>